RezaSadeghiWSU/Early-Hospital-Mortality-Prediction-using-Vital-Signals/README.md

 This source code is provided in three levels of segregating the desired patients, catching data and preprocessing, and classificaion.

-Please, cite the paper and star this implementation if you found this implementation useful.
+Please, cite the paper and star this implementation if you find this implementation useful.
 Also, feel free to contact me if you need any further information via the following link.

 https://rezasadeghiwsu.github.io/Website/